 It is possible to travel and an incredibly tight budget while in Iceland but for the purposes of this section, I’ve averaged all of the costs so you can have an idea of how much you might spend per day while travelling in Iceland.

-Another thing to consider when determining your overall Iceland trip cost is travel insurance.
+Finally, also make sure that you factor in the cost of a travel insurance policy.
 We personally used World Nomads for our Iceland trip however it’s important to read the policy details to ensure it’s right for you.
 Click here to get a quote from World Nomads.

 Travelling in Iceland doesn’t have to be as expensive as you might think.
 If you do the proper planning and budgeting, you might find that your Iceland trip cost can be fairly affordable even in one of the most expensive countries in the world.

 Are you planning a trip to Iceland?
 Have you been?
-How much did you Iceland tip cost?
+How much did your Iceland trip cost?
 Let us know in the comments!